 Welcome to thinkingasaction.com.
 The way we think is fascinating.
 The Decorated Room is a simple example that explores how complex and interesting it is.
 It shows that to understand our feelings we need to first understand our thoughts.
 With practice you can use it to reduce unwanted feelings, be calmer and live more the way you want to.
 When you have read it we would be delighted to hear your comments or questions.
 Take care and enjoy.

 Suppose you’ve been working hard decorating a room.
 By the time you finish you’ve been over every square inch of the room.
 You know the room in great detail.
 In particular, you’ll be aware of any imperfections.

 Later when you sit in your room you can let your eye be drawn to these imperfections.
-Instead of seeing these as unimportant you can judge them as mistakes and failures on your part.
+In reality you are choosing to focus on them, though you may not realise this at the time.

 But maybe it’s not just decorating you do badly.
 Maybe it’s anything practical you turn your hand to; you’re just not a very practical person; certainly not as good as you should be.